-Here’s one reason: as the number of searches done has increased, so has the myriad ways in which users search.
-Shoppers from different geographies have their own requirements, nomenclature, and subjective descriptions, that they put in the query — thus resulting in a plethora of search queries for the same product.
+Here’s one reason: as the number of searches done has increased, so has the myriad ways users search.
+Shoppers from different geographies have their own requirements, nomenclature, and subjective descriptions that they put in the query, resulting in a plethora of search queries for the same product.

 The enormous size of today’s product catalogs also poses a challenge to websites to categorize the products and label them with all possible keywords.
 Amazon alone sells almost 480 million products in the US.

-To improve query results, search engines have to become more intelligent and adaptable to understand the intent behind a user’s query.
-Rather than simply reading the words literally, search engines must associate each query word with an intent, thus forming a meaningful phrase from the query to show appropriate results.
+Search engines have to become more intelligent and adaptable to understand the intent behind a user’s query to improve query results.
+Rather than simply reading the words literally, search engines must associate each query word with intent, thus forming a meaningful phrase from the query to show appropriate results.

 What is Entity Extraction?

 Entity extraction, or Named-Entity Recognition (NER), scans search queries to identify and classify words or phrases into predefined categories, such as names of people, brands, products, locations, styles, colors, quantities, monetary values, percentages, and many other features.
 These predefined categories (mostly) represent real-world objects and are described by proper nouns.

 Let’s consider the search query “latest black plaid sweater dress.”